concord-consortium/teaching-teamwork/readme.md

 * showBusColors - shows low/high value of the bus connector holes
 * showProbeInEdit - enables display of probe only when editing a circuit
 * hideProbe - hides probe in edit and "all" view
+* hideInputAutoToggles - hides the increment and decrement controls next to the local board input switches

 Example: [http://concord-consortium.github.io/teaching-teamwork/pic/?logToConsole&soloMode](http://concord-consortium.github.io/teaching-teamwork/pic/?logToConsole&soloMode)